 Months of entry

-How can Jungian analytic psychology explain historical events, culture and society?
+How can Jungian psychology explain historical events, culture and society?
 What are the possibilities and limitations of applying analytical psychology to various socio-cultural fields or topics?

 Whether you are looking to train as a Jungian analyst or psychotherapist, or learn the skills to carry out research in a related area of analytical psychology, our unique and internationally acclaimed MA Jungian and Post-Jungian Studies will give you a deep academic grounding in Jungian and post-Jungian theory and practice.